tokahuke/yaque/readme.md

 During some anomalous behavior, the queue might enter an inconsistent state.
 This inconsistency is mainly related to the position of the sender and of the receiver in the queue.
-Writting to the queue is an atomic operation.
+Writing to the queue is an atomic operation.
-Therefore, unless there is something realy wrong with your OS, you should be fine.
+Therefore, unless there is something really wrong with your OS, you should be fine.

 The queue is (almost) guaranteed to save all the most up-to-date metadata